Alzheimer's Disease Fast Track: San Diego, California (November 2016)

 Dr. Cynthia Lemere: There are many, many opportunities here that people wouldn't normally get when they're at a big meeting.
 Because they don't have that one on one time.
 This really facilitates interactions with the students and the faculty.

-Dr. Aubert: Here you go, this is your favorite, learn, absorb, integrate everything you can and bring it back to the lab to other colleagues and help your career
+Dr. Aubert: Here you go, this is your chanc.
+Go for it.
+Learn, absorb, integrate everything you can and bring it back to the lab to other colleagues and help your career

-That was why I kind of came to Brightfocus, like I want to be with other folks that are looking at a lot of different avenues, what we call us on a one kind of an idea that may help someone and it's not just someone but a lot of people.
+Eric Hamlett: That was why I came to BrightFocus, like I want to be with other folks that are looking at a lot of different avenues, and where we coalesce on a one kind of an idea that may help someone and it's not just someone but a lot of people.

 Dr. Masurkar: There are great researchers out there doing great science, but they need funding and it would be a waste of their intelligence if they can obtain funding just because they don't know how to write a grant.